maartenba/maartenba.github.io/_posts/2020-04-01-can-net-core-framework-assemblies-be-mapped-back-to-individual-nuget-packages-a-detective-story.markdown

 This is something [reverse package search](https://blog.maartenballiauw.be/post/2019/07/30/indexing-searching-nuget-with-azure-functions-and-search.html) could perhaps help with, but it looks like we'll need to investigate more.

-**Conclusion: There does not seem to be a reliable source to correlate the framework's implicit assembly reference with a NuGet package.** If you do know if such a file exists, let me know!
+**Conclusion: There does not seem to be a reliable source to correlate the framework's implicit assembly reference with a NuGet package.** If you do know if such source exists, let me know!

 Stay safe!